 When does camping open?

-Campers are welcome starting the Thursday the week before the festival starts, August 27.
+Campers are welcome starting the Thursday the week before the festival starts.
 It is not unusual to have over 100 campers the Sunday before the festival starts!

 How do I get the advance camping package?